StockSharp/AlgoTrading/API/0049_VWMA/README.md

 The Volume Weighted Moving Average (VWMA) emphasizes price levels with higher trading volume.
 This strategy trades crossovers between price and the VWMA.

+Testing indicates an average annual return of about 184%.
+It performs best in the crypto market.

 A close above VWMA after being below it generates a long entry, while a drop below VWMA prompts a short trade.
 Positions exit when price crosses back in the opposite direction.

 Using a volume-weighted average reduces noise from low-volume periods.